p-lambda/composed_finetuning/code/README.md

 - `{split}.inp` is the inputs file for the test case,
 - `{split}.out` is the outputs file for the correct output of the test case as outputted by the gold code in the `{split}.tgt` file.

+Running with different settings in the synthetic dataset will cause the code to generate new data.

 The SPoC training data contains SPoC training examples with less than 1000 characters.
 The SPoC unlabeled data contains corrupted code according to the corruption method in [this paper](https://arxiv.org/abs/2005.10636).